This simple homemade recipe for keto sloppy joes is made without brown sugar and with unsweetened ketchup.

 Sweetener: This is optional.
 I use stevia to equal 1 tablespoon of a granulated sweetener (or honey/maple syrup).

-It’s a truly quick and easy recipe.
-Scroll down to the recipe card for the detailed instructions.
+Making keto sloppy joes is so easy!
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-1. Cook the beef and onion in butter.
+- Cook the beef and onion in butter with some salt and pepper.

-4. Lower the heat and cook just five more minutes.
-That’s it!
+- Lower the heat and cook the mixture for just five more minutes.
+That's it!
 Dinner is served.

-Instead of using hamburger buns, I serve them in bowls with spoons, just as I serve no bean chili.
-Another option is to serve them on a bed of cauliflower rice, or to use cloud bread or 90-second bread as a keto bun.
+Instead of using hamburger buns, I serve keto sloppy joes in bowls with spoons, just as I serve no bean chili.

-Sloppy joes is one of those dishes that actually taste better the next day.
-You can keep leftovers in the fridge, in an airtight container, for up to 4 days.
+This is one of those dishes that actually taste better the next day.
+You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
 Reheat them gently, covered, in the microwave on 50% power.

 Keto Sloppy Joes